build-on-aws/content/posts/pack-the-old-deploy-as-gold/index.md

 ![Screen shot with docker push results](images/ecr-06.png)

-The image should be listed in your ECR AWS Console:
+The image should be listed in your ECR AWS Console like this:

 ![Screen shot ECR Console listing the docker image](images/ecr-07.png)

-Click in the image link to access some required information:
+Click on the image link to access some required information.

 ![Screen shot with container information](images/ecr-08.png)

-Now you have URI for your image, copy this information to use next with AWS App Runner.
+Now that you have URI for your image, copy this information to use in the next step with AWS App Runner.

-## 8. Create an AWS App Runner service using ECR image URI
+## 8. Create an AWS App Runner Service Using ECR Image URI

-Log into AWS App Runner console and click "Create new service" and paste the Container image URI:
+Log into AWS App Runner console and click "Create new service".
+Paste the Container image URI:
 ![Screen shot with AWS App Runner console](images/app-01.png)

-Choose Automatic deployment and ask it to create as new service role:
+Choose Automatic deployment and ask it to create as new service role.
 ![Screen shot with AWS App Runner instruction](images/app-02.png)

-Give a name to your service and use default parameters or customize it for your workload:
+Give a name to your service and use default parameters -- or customize it for your workload.
 ![Screen shot with App Runner console to name your app](images/app-03.png)

 ![Screen shot with App Runner review and create screen](images/app-04.png)

-Click "Crete & deploy" and in some minutes your app will be ready!
+Click "Create & deploy" and your app will soon be ready!

 ![Screen shot App Runner create & deploy instruction](images/app-05.png)

-Now we can click the link and access our JBoss Application Server:
+Now we can click the link and access our JBoss Application Server.

 ![Screen shot with App Runner deployed app](images/app-06.png)